jedisct1/libsodium-doc/internals/roadmap.md

 ## 2.0.0 roadmap

-  - Switch to a new API (libhydrogen/WASI-crypto)
+  - Switch to a new API (closer to libhydrogen)
   - Session support